1 min read

 New Zealand among fastest fibre adopters

-One in five New Zealand homes, schools and businesses on the UFB network has chosen fibre services.
-That’s more early adopters than planners expected.
+One in five New Zealand homes, schools and businesses connected to the ultra-fast broadband network has chosen to buy fibre services.
+That’s considerably more early adopters than planners expected.

 Communications minister Amy Adams reports there are now around 184,000 connections.